lpar/goup/README.md

  - Checks byte count of download

- - Not a crufty shell script
+ - Not a shell script

  - Sets read permissions on unpacked files for use from `sudo`